 If you really want to learn Spanish you have to do a little of everything: grammar exercises in books, listening to music and podcasts, searching for websites about learning Spanish, reading a newspaper online, reading your Mexican friends’ facebook posts.

-Most importantly, you’ve got to be speaking.
+What’s more important, you’ve got to be speaking.
 Try to get a language exchange.
 Or, make an affordable investment and travel and/or study in Latin America.

 Go to Mexico, Guatemala, or any Latin American country, find a school or not, make friends, get talking.